 If you shop online with major retailers, earning miles on your spending is a breeze.
-First, you can download the Mileage Plan shopping button to your computer desktop and earn miles when you shop with more than 850 retailers including Best Buy, Macy’s and Walmart.
-Other partners you can earn miles with include 1-800-Flowers, Rover.com, SoFi, Teleflora, Vinesse Wine Clubs, GCI, Diners Club International and Carrs Safeway.
+First, download the Mileage Plan Shopping button to your computer desktop and earn miles when you shop with more than 850 retailers, including Best Buy, Macy’s and Walmart.
+Other partners you can earn miles with include 1-800-Flowers, Rover.com, SoFi, Teleflora, Vinesse Wine Club, GCI, Diners Club International and Carrs-Safeway.

 Join the Alaska Airlines Mileage Plan dining club

-You can also earn miles by joining Alaska Mileage Plan Dining, which is free to sign up for.
-This program gives you miles each time you dine with a participating restaurant and pay with a linked credit card or debit card.
+Alaska Mileage Plan Dining, which is free to sign up for, gives you miles each time you dine with a participating restaurant and pay with a linked credit card or debit card.
 When you sign up, you can even earn 1,000 bonus miles with your first meal.

 Sign up for an airline credit card